pivotal-cf/docs-build-service/installing.md

    - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below)
    - `replica_count` this will define the number of build service instances running.
 It defaults to 1.
    - `no_gateway` this will install only [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
 This allows one to interact with Build Service via `kubectl` ONLY.
-   (see the "Optional: S KPACK only Install" step below)
+   (see the "Optional: KPACK only Install" step below)

     ##### Optional: Setting custom Ingress controller annotations
     If you would like to use an ingress controller other than NGINX or you would like to pass additional annotations